-More than financial support, however, there's also the networking aspect: as a scholarship holder, you become part of a large network that is valuable for you personally and might even open professional doors for you.
+More than financial support, however, there's also the networking aspect: as a scholarship holder, you become part of a large network that's valuable for you personally and might even open professional doors for you.

-Here's the good news: in order to land your scholarship at DAAD Germany, there are no big barriers to overcome; no one is too old for DAAD, no one too young.
+Here's the good news: in order to land your scholarship at DAAD Germany, there're no big barriers to overcome.
+No one's too old for DAAD, no one's too young.

-Above all, DAAD Germany primarily addresses advanced students, PhD students and postdocs.
-This means that applicants usually need to be able to cover these areas:
+Above all, DAAD Germany prioritises advanced students, PhD students and postdocs.
+This means that applicants should be able to cover:

 Each scholarship provider handles the selection and application process in line with their own ideas.
-As a rule, however, the first step usually remains the same: a written application.
-In your application folder, you should include
+As a rule, the first step usually is a written application.
+In your application folder, you should include:

-Your application file has pushed you into the second round?
+Your application file has pushed you into the 2nd round?
 Congratulations!
-The second round in the application process is an invite to an interview or a panel discussion with other applicants.
+The 2nd round in the application process is an interview invitation or a panel discussion with other applicants.

 The rule of thumb for most student financing schemes is the earlier you apply, the better your chances are.
-And so, you want to apply for your DAAD scholarship as early as possible; in other words, once you have decided that you need a scholarship.
+You want to apply for your DAAD scholarship as early as possible.

 In most cases, the application phase for your DAAD scholarship runs about half a year before the start of the semester for which you want the scholarship.

-For the academic winter semester, you can apply between May until 15 July; for the summer semester, you must apply at the beginning of December until 15 January.”
+For the academic winter semester, you can apply from early May until July 15th; for the summer semester, you can apply from the beginning of December until January 15th.”

 No matter what nationality you are, the Germany Scholarship is designed for anyone currently studying in Germany.
 Spoilers: You can't apply from abroad.

-Did you know that 12 percent of all international students benefit from the Germany Scholarship?”
+Did you know that 12% of all international students benefit from the Germany Scholarship?”

 In 2019, 28,159 students throughout Germany were funded with a Germany Scholarship!”

-With the Erasmus+ grant scheme, European students dive into another European country and benefit from financial grants for their exchange.
+With the Erasmus+ grant scheme, European students can do a study exchange at another European country and benefit from financial grants for their exchange.
 For instance, the Erasmus+ grants programme offers support for one-year exchanges as an international student at any European university.

 Moreover, as a non-EU citizen you can still keep this option in mind!
-This means that you can also apply for the Erasmus+ grant even if you're a non-EU student but study at a Dutch university and spend your semester abroad at a university in Germany.
-The Erasmus+ is simply all about the exchange within Europe.
+This means that you can also apply for the Erasmus+ grant even if you're a non-EU student.
+For example, you study full-time at a Dutch university but want to spent a semester abroad at a German university.
+The Erasmus+ is simply all about education exchange within Europe.

 The application process varies from one Erasmus+ programme to another, but the first thing you need to do is fill in your application form.
 With this easy step-by-step guide, you can get started in no time.